-If, like most modern homeowners, you are committed to sustainability and embrace green technology, a modern home car-charging station may be the answer to your dreams.
-Or, it may simply represent a step forward in convenience and a way to simplify your life.
+If you are like most modern homeowners, you are committed to sustainability.
+As well as you embrace green technology.
+That’s why a modern home car EV charging station may be the answer to your dreams.
+Or, it may also simply represent a step forward in convenience and a way to simplify your life.
 Either way, there are some things you will want to consider before you call the electrician.

-While both pure electric vehicles and hybrids can be charged through standard home 110-volt outlets, it is generally faster and more efficient to recharge an electric vehicle’s battery with with a Level 2 EVSE, more commonly known as a home charging station.
-It depends in part on both the type of vehicle you have and the distance you drive on a regular basis.
+While both pure electric vehicles and plugin hybrids can be charged through standard home 110-volt outlets.
+However it is generally faster and more efficient to recharge an electric vehicle’s battery with with a Level 2 EVSE OR EV charging station.
+It’s also more commonly known as an EV home charging station.
+It also depends in part on both the type of vehicle you have.
+That’s as well as the distance you drive on a regular basis.

-With a hybrid model that is only used for short distances as a full-electric vehicle, or a car driven on an irregular basis, plugging it into a standard home outlet overnight may suffice.
-However, if the goal is to use the vehicle to full capacity on a single electric charge, or if there is a frequent need for a quick recharge, a Level 2 charger makes sense.
+With a plugin hybrid model is only used for short distances as a full-electric vehicle.
+In addition, a car driven on an irregular basis.
+Because then plugging it into a standard home outlet overnight may suffice.
+However, if the goal is to use the vehicle to full capacity on a single electric charge.
+So with those cars there is a frequent need for a quick recharge.
+Therefore a Level 2 charger makes sense.

 Basic Things to Know

-Before proceeding, there are three points to consider, according to Tom Konrad, author of a fairly exhaustive discussion of the benefits of a Level 2 home charging station.
+Before proceeding, there are three points to consider.
+This is according to Tom Konrad, author of a fairly exhaustive discussion of the benefits of a Level 2 home charging station.

 - Location of the nearest electrical panel, the existing electrical service to the home and the availability of open circuits,